tsgates/arch-wiki-markdown/wiki/Desktop_Entries.md

     Categories=Education;Languages;Java;      # Describes the categories in which this entry should be shown

 > Key definition

+All Desktop recognized desktop entries can be found on the site of the project Freedesktop.org site on the following link.
+For example the Type key defines 3 types of desktop entries: Application (type 1), Link (type
+2) and Directory (type 3).

 -   Version key does not stand for the version of the application, but for the version of the desktop entry specification to which this